blevine37/IAM-XED/README.md

 >
 > $$\tilde{P}(r) = \int_{0}^{\infty} s M(s) \sin(s r) \mathrm{d}s$$
 >
-> which is NOT used in IAM-XED but can be achieved by dividing our PDF by $$r$$.
-To distinguish the two definitions, we use the term 'rPDF' in IAM-XED to emphasize the multiplication by $$r$$ in our definition of PDF.
+> which is NOT used in IAM-XED but can be achieved by dividing our PDF by $r$.
+To distinguish the two definitions, we use the term 'rPDF' in IAM-XED to emphasize the multiplication by $r$ in our definition of PDF.

 ## Quick start
 IAM-XED is called in the command line with input specified in the form of flags.